-NACs should nominate the pilots they wish to enter in the C hampionship on the e form l pelow by (a date), with the pi lot's CIVL ID numb er.
-An authorised NAC representative must sign gn this form, with o fficial s tamp if app olicable.
-Please see Lo cal Regulations for further information.
-Please note that individua l pilots will be req uired to complet e ar line entry form providing all the personal deta • Send complet ted form to: (organiser email and/or mailing a ddress) onal AeroClub Address 1 [el/email We wish to e nter the following competitors who qualify und der the FAI Nationa lity or R esidence F Rules (General Section 3.1.3 , , Family Nam e/First Name Nationality/Res Age Gender CIVL Pilot ID n° (WPRS) 1.
-2. 3.
-4. 5.
-Etc. gender that n a national tea stated above n number of pilots that may be nominated is (x) nay be entered by a NAC is stated in the Local am is stated in the Local Regulations.
-If an allo (gender permitting).
-Accepted pilots may be see Championship.
-Regulations.
-The mocation system is us naximur ed, pilo n number ts will be a of pilots constitu ccepted in the o ıting rde nail of Team Leader (ifappointed) per of Assistants (ifknown) ENTRY FEES.
-For each pilot For each assistant For the Team Leader Total (amou ınt and currency) currency) currency)
+NACs should nominate the pilots they wish to enter in the Championship on the form below by (date), with the pilot's CIVL ID number.
+An authorised NAC representative must sign this form, with official stamp if applicable.
+Please see Local Regulations for further information.
+Please note that individual pilots will be required to complete an additional online entry form providing all the personal details required.
+Send completed form to: (organiser email and/or mailing address)

+NameofNationalAeroClub

+Address

+Tel/email

+We wish to enter the following competitors who qualify under the FAI Nationality or Residence Rules (General Section 3.1.3):

+500001 5.1.57.

+Family Name/First Name Nationality/Res Age Gender CIVL Pilot

+ID n° (WPRS)

+1.

+2.

+3.

+4.

+5.

+Etc.

+The maximum number of pilots that may be nominated is (xx - spaces in form above).
+The maximum number of each gender that may be entered by a NAC is stated in the Local Regulations.
+The maximum number of pilots constituting a national team is stated in the Local Regulations.
+If an allocation system is used, pilots will be accepted in the order stated above (gender permitting).
+Accepted pilots may be substituted with eligible pilots validated by the NAC up to the start of the Championship.

+NameandemaiofTeamLeader(ifappointed) Names/numberofAssistants(ifknown)

+ENTRY FEES.
+For each pilot

+For each assistant For the Team Leader Total (amount and currency) (amount and currency) (amount and currency)